-The best part about Scripted versus most other writing mills (like TextBroker) is that it doesn’t matter how you rank on the scale; as long as you get approved to join the team, there are plenty high-paying jobs waiting for you.
+The best part about Scripted versus most other writing mills is that it doesn’t matter how you rank on the scale; as long as you get approved to join the team, there are plenty of high-paying jobs waiting for you.

 You will get valued for your writing work at Scripted.

 The biggest downfall is that interactions with editors are limited.
-The system got an overhaul recently; you get to set the rate you charge per word and see how much goes to the editor assigned to your piece.
+The system was recently overhauled; you get to set the rate you charge per word and see how much goes to the editor assigned to your piece.

 You get judged on your work based on the following classifications: Guidelines, Originality, Quality, and Research.
-Falling down in the rankings does not necessarily mean that you will be removed from the team.
-In fact, even with a lower ranking you will still see everything that everyone else does.
+Falling in the rankings does not necessarily mean that you will be removed from the team.
+In fact, even with a lower ranking, you will still see everything that everyone else does.

 The trick with Scripted is to make sure you get listed under a few specialties.
 Many Scripted members complain that it is too hard to make this happen.
 However, I know for a fact that it’s not.

-If you want to make sure you get approved, just use some of your recent work to cross-reference when you apply for the specialty category.
-If you are a ghostwriter, just request from a client that they change the author name of a piece you wrote temporarily so it gets verified by Scripted’s staff.
+If you want to make sure you get approved, just use some of your recent work to cross-reference when applying for the specialty category.
+If you are a ghostwriter, request a client to change the author name of a piece you wrote temporarily, so Scripted’s staff can verify it.

 Example Jobs …

 The coolest thing is their new Topic Marketplace and Pitches feature.
-It allows you to suggest posts to clients that explain generally what they want content on.
-This is the perfect way to pair up with clients that have high volume content needs.
+It allows you to suggest posts to clients that generally explain what they want content on.
+This is the perfect way to pair up with clients with high-volume content needs.

-As far as how long your payment takes, they credit your Scripted account after the client approves the work or after a set amount of days without a response.
+How long your payment takes?
+They credit your Scripted account after the client approves the work or after a set amount of days without a response.